hemathota/cse110-software-engineering/index.md

    - I enjoy travelling and getting to know the culture of different places.
    - I like making detailed itineraries for my travels.
    - The top countries and experiences on my bucket list are:
-     - [x] Switzerland and alps :mountain_snow:
+     - [x] Switzerland and visit the alps :mountain_snow:
      - [ ] Vietnam and experience Hoi An's traditional culture :flags:
      - [ ] Italy and eat pizza in Naples :pizza:
-     - [ ] Nicargua and hike to a volcano :volcano:
+     - [ ] Nicargua and hike a volcano :volcano:
-     - [ ] Iceland and catch the northern lights :iceland:
+     - [ ] Iceland and experience the northern lights :iceland:

 2.  **Community Outreach** :girl: :girl: :girl:
   - I organize and participate in various community outreach activities.